By 2022, the number of email users around the world is expected to hit 4.3 billion.

 A responsive design means your email changes format to fit the screen it’s being viewed on, whether it's on a desktop, laptop, or mobile device.
 Recipients will be able to read your emails with ease no matter where or how they’re viewing them.
 By incorporating a responsive design, you'll be able to enhance UX and improve email retention across all devices.

 11. Add an "unsubscribe" button.

 Email marketing is highly effective as long as you’re providing relevant content to your recipients.
-The unfortunate but true reality of email marketing is that your recipients and customers change over time — in addition to various factors related to your business as you grow and evolve — making your content no longer relevant to some at different points in time.
+The unfortunate but true reality of email marketing is that your recipients and customers change over time — especially as your business grows and evolves.
+Therefore, your content may not always be relevant to certain audience members.

 For this reason, allow your recipients to leave (or unsubscribe from your emails) on a good note so they can remember your business in a positive light — who knows, they may need your email content, products, or services again in the future.
-To ensure these people are leaving on positive terms, simplify their lives with an easy-to-use and visible "unsubscribe” button.
+To do this, simplify their lives with an easy-to-use and visible "unsubscribe” button.

 12. A/B test your design.

-HubSpot’s email software allows you to create, design, personalize, and optimize all of your emails.
-You don’t need any IT or coding knowledge, and you can easily customize mobile-friendly emails and design them to complement your branding.
-The software allows you to A/B test various email designs to determine which optimization and design efforts are most successful among your recipients.
+HubSpot’s Email Marketing software allows you to create, design, personalize, and optimize all of your emails.
+You don’t need any IT or coding knowledge, and you can easily customize mobile-friendly emails.
+The software allows you to A/B test emails to determine which designs work best.

 As a BEEPro user, you can design responsive emails in just minutes.
 Smart design tools provide you with a quick way to format your emails and ensure your layout complements your content.
-You can also customize and save various email design templates so your email messaging and branding stays consistent among specific recipients.
+You can also customize and save various email design templates so your messaging and branding is consistent.

 With over 100 templates offered, MailChimp allows you to customize your email design for your target audience.
 If you’re someone who does have coding experience, and you want to take your design a step further, MailChimp offers you the ability to code your template as well.

-Stripo.email requires no HTML knowledge to create and design professional email templates.
+Stripo requires no HTML knowledge to create and design professional email templates.
 All of their pre-made templates are responsive so readers can easily view them via any device.
-You can also sync your current email service provider (ESP) with the software to access all of your email information from a central location.
+You can also sync your current email service provider (ESP) with the software to access all of your email and contact information from a central location.

-The collaborative email builder Chamaileon gives you the ability to invite members of your team to provide input on your designs.
+As a collaborative email builder, Chamaileon gives you the ability to invite members of your team to collaborate on your designs.
 The software ensures your emails will have a responsive design and automatically comes with over 100 pre-made templates to customize for specific recipients.

 HubSpot sends subscribers Marketing Blog emails every day.
 These include a few blog marketing-related articles to read and learn from.
 If recipients choose, they may also subscribe to HubSpot’s Sales Blog and Service Blog emails.

 With great email design, you’ll reach and resonate with your audience members more effectively, allowing you to grow better.
 Eye-catching and impactful emails will help you build long-lasting relationships and convert more people into paying customers and brand advocates.
 So, begin designing your emails while keeping the best practices and examples we reviewed in mind.